liormizr/s3path/s3path_interface.rst

 **S3Path.owner()**

+This method will raise `ValueError`_ if the path isn't absolute.
 Return the name of the user owning the Bucket or key.
 Similarly to boto3's `ObjectSummary`_ owner attribute

 **S3Path.read_bytes()**

+This method will raise `ValueError`_ if the path isn't absolute.
 Return the binary contents of the Bucket key as a bytes object::

    >>> S3Path('/test_bucket/test.txt').write_bytes(b'Binary file contents')